GenericMappingTools/gmt/doc/rst/source/grdselect.rst

 .. _-I:

 **-I**\ [**dnrwz**]
-    Reverses the sense of the test for each of the items specified:
+    Reverses the sense of the test for each of the items specified by a code:

     - **d** - select data sources *not* having the specified increment in **-D**.
     - **n** - select data sources *failing* the NaN criterion in **-N**.